-Step Action 2 Touch the setting you want to change: Sound & Vibration - Set sounds and vibrations Target Range - Set range displayed on Reader glucose graphs Control Solution Test - Perform a Control Solution test Time & Date - Change the Time or Date Language - Change the language on the Reader (option only available on Readers with multiple languages) System Status - Check Reader information and performance View System Information: The Reader will display information about your System including: - Current Sensor end date and time - Reader serial number and version number Serial numbers and status codes of most recent Sensors (up to three) - Sensor version for most recent Sensor - Number of Sensors that have been used with Reader - Number of tests that have been performed using test strips
+Step Action 2 Touch the setting you want to change: Sounds - Set tones and vibrations Target Range - Set range displayed on Reader glucose graphs Control Solution Test - Perform a Control Solution test Time & Date - Change the Time or Date Language - Change the language on the Reader (option only available on Readers with multiple languages) System Status - Check Reader information and performance View System Information: The Reader will display information about your System including: - Current Sensor end date and time - Reader serial number and version number - Serial numbers of most recent Sensors (up to three) - Sensor version for most recent Sensor - Number of Sensors that have been used with Reader - Number of tests that have been performed using test strips

 Step Action 2 (cont.)
-View Event Logs: A list of events recorded by the Reader, which may be used by Customer Service to help troubleshoot your System Perform a Reader Test: The Reader Test will perform internal diagnostics and allow you to check that the Display is showing all pixels, sounds and vibration are working, and the Touchscreen is responding when touched Calculator Settings - Review the currently programmed settings (option only available if your health care professional has activated your insulin calculator) Reader Basics - Review the information screens shown during the Reader setup Professional Options - Set by health care professionals only Touch OK when you are done.
+View Event Logs: A list of events recorded by the Reader, which may be used by Customer Service to help troubleshoot your System Perform a Reader Test: The Reader Test will perform internal diagnostics and allow you to check that the Display is showing all pixels, Sounds (including both tones and vibrations) are working and the Touchscreen is responding when touched Calculator Settings - Review the currently programmed settings (option only available if your health care professional has activated your insulin calculator) Reader Basics - Review the information screens shown during the Reader setup Professional Options - Set by health care professionals only Touch OK when you are done.

-Living With Your System
+Living With Your FreeStyle Libre System

-Your System can be used during a wide variety of activities.
+Your FreeStyle Libre Flash Glucose Monitoring System can be used during a wide variety of activities.

-, g, Activity What You Need To Know Bathing, Showering and Swimming The Reader is not water-resistant and should NEVER be submerged in water or other liquids.
+Activity What You Need To Know Bathing, Showering and Swimming The Reader is not water-resistant and should NEVER be submerged in water or other liquids.
 Your Sensor is water-resistant and can be worn while bathing, showering or swimming.
 Note: Do NOT take your Sensor deeper than 1 metre (3 feet) or immerse it longer than 30 minutes in water.
 Sleeping Your Sensor should not interfere with your sleep.
 It is recommended that you scan your Sensor before going to sleep and when you wake up because your Sensor holds 8 hours of data at a time.
 If you have reminders set to go off while you are sleeping, place the Reader nearby.

-A C 1 п v IT۱ • •• ٠, • ъ, ,
+A ~ 1 п v IT۱ • •• ٠, • ъ, ,